What Are Qualified Charitable Distributions?

 Can I only use an IRA to make QCDs?

-You can use traditional IRAs to make QCDs, as well as inactive SEP and SIMPLE IRAs.
-While you can also use a Roth IRA to make a QCD, it is generally not recommended because distributions from Roth IRAs are already tax-free.
+You can use traditional IRAs to make QCDs, as well as SEP and SIMPLE IRAs that are inactive (i.e., not receiving employer contributions for the year).
+Roth IRAs are also permitted to make QCDs; however, doing so is generally not recommended because qualified distributions from Roth IRAs are already tax-free, resulting in little or no additional tax benefit.

 More Helpful Articles by Greater Houston Community Foundation: